byteball/aa-channels-lib/README.md

 Commands be send in JSON by POST method in http or websocket message, example:
 `curl --data '{"jsonrpc":"2.0", "id":1, "method":"setAutoRefill", "params":["7FLNK5AIWSYU2TVEKRW4CHCQUAKOYGWG",122000, 300000]}'`

+`method` is the name of the function you want to use, `params` is an array containing parameters you want to pass.

+All functions and events are available (except `setCallBackForPaymentReceived` function).

 Learn more on: https://github.com/byteball/rpcify
 </details>